 Risk Management, Environmental Health & Safety

-Risk Management: assists the University’s operating units and faculty/staff to protect against or mitigate losses to the people, facilities, and other assets of the campus community.
-This includes identification and analysis of risk or assessment of loss potential; elimination or minimization of risk; implementation of loss funding and risk financing mechanisms; and, claims control and litigation management.
+Assists the University’s operating units and faculty/staff to protect against or mitigate losses to the people, facilities, and other assets of the campus community.
+This includes identification and analysis of risk or assessment of loss potential; elimination or minimization of risk; implementation of loss funding and risk financing mechanisms; and claims control and litigation management.

-Emergency Management: including campus emergency preparedness and response plan for managing major crises involving physical (e.g. fires, severe weather, explosions, extended power failures, hazardous materials releases) and non-physical (e.g. security breaches) emergencies.
+Including campus emergency preparedness and response plan for managing major crises involving physical (e.g., fires, severe weather, explosions, extended power failures, hazardous materials releases) and non-physical (e.g., security breaches) emergencies.